redabelhaj/redabelhaj.github.io/_pages/projects.md

 ### Prediction of probability of default (with BNP Paribas)
 March 2020
 A deep learning project proposed by BNP Paribas RISK (under the supervision of Michael Rabba) and made with Céline Raton, Amine Rabhi, Pierre Mordant and Michel Alhawa.
-[Download](https://github.com/redabelhaj/redabelhaj.github.io/raw/master/Rapport_PSC_Anglais%20(1).pdf) the project report (PDF).

 ### User Scheduling in 5G
 January 2020